lse-my472/lse-my472.github.io/index.md

 * Wickham, Hadley and Garett Grolemund.
 2017.  _R for Data Science: Import, Tidy, Transform, Visualize, and Model Data_.
 Sebastopol, CA: O'Reilly.
 [Part II Wrangle](http://r4ds.had.co.nz/wrangle-intro.html), [Tibbles](http://r4ds.had.co.nz/tibbles.html), [Data Import](http://r4ds.had.co.nz/data-import.html), [Tidy Data](http://r4ds.had.co.nz/tidy-data.html) (Ch.
 7-9 of the print edition).
 * The [Tidyverse collection of packages](https://www.tidyverse.org/) for R.

-### Formative problem set

-This is a *formative* assessment, and is due **1 November 2024 by 5pm**.
-You must submit your response as a knitted .html file via the Moodle page.

-Feedback on the Practice Problem Set will be returned by 15th November (if submitted by the deadline).

-_More details to be made available later in the term._

 ### 3. Data visualisation

 The lecture this week will offer an overview of the principles of exploratory data analysis through (good) data visualization.
 In the coding session and seminars, we will practice producing our own graphs using ggplot2.